FairyDevicesRD/FairyMaCorpus/README.md

 ``?`` between first and last ``|`` indicate word boundary candidates.

 This corpus reveals some morphological analyzers wrongly parse it as ``あるい|て`` (あるい(walk) and て(and)).
+All annotation is based on JUMAN part of speech system which is extension of the Masuoka and Takubo grammar.

 ## Files